course-dprep/team-project-spring-2025-team-9/README.md

 1. Run load-packages.R
 2. Run download-data.R (optionally)
 3. Run final-data.R to load the data set that will be used for the project.
-4. In order to get to know the data set, please run the Data_exploration.Rmd file.
+4. In order to get to know the data set, please run the Data-exploration.Rmd file.

 ## About